werner291/GeoMesh/readme.md

 to the nearest neigbour.
 Face routing will therfore mostly be used as a last resort if the greedy routing fails despite best efforts.

+## Can I get in?

+You may have noticed the "Openness" bit in the project ideals.

+At the moment, there isn't really a network to speak of, it only runs in a simulator.
+The code is there, though, and it's GPL-licenced, so grab a copy and start playing!

+By the way, if you manage to get it to compile on your system, please tell me!

 ## Sources

 * (Virtual Coordinates (Not yet implemented)): A. Rao et al, Geographic Routing without Location Information, University of California - Berkeley